vincent0426/a1/README.md

 * **Context engineering** via a simple API that lets compiled code manage multi-agent behavior
 * **Zero lock-in** use any LLM, any secure code execution cloud
 * Only gets better as researchers develop increasingly powerful methods to `Generate`, `Cost` estimate, and `Verify` agent code

+## 🙋 FAQ

+#### Should I use A1 or Langchain/aisdk/etc?
+Prefer A1 if your task is latency-critical, works with untrusted data, or may need to run code.

+#### Is A1 production-ready?
+Yes in terms of API stability.
+The caveat is that A1 is new.

+#### Can we get enterprise support?
+Please don't hesitate to reach out (calebwin@stanford.edu)

 ## 🤝 Contributing